The sequence also contains a collection of elements of the same data type similar to arrays.

 var numbers = @[1,2,3,4] echo numbers numbers.delete(1) echo numbers

 import sequtils var matrix = newSeqWith(2, newSeq[int](2)) echo matrix matrix = 1 matrix = 2 matrix = 3 matrix = 4 echo matrix

 @[@[0, 0], @[0, 0]] @[@[1, 3], @[2, 4]]

 Iterate a sequence with an example

 The below example iterates a sequence using value.

 var sequnce = @[1,2,3] for value in sequnce: echo value

 1 2 3

-For loop contains an object which contains the index and value for each iteration
+For loop contains an object that contains the index and value for each iteration.

 var sequnce = @[1,2,3] for index, value in sequnce: echo index,"=", value